On completion of this training, participants will be able to:

 - Identify the importance of Carrier Ethernet

-- Understand how to build networks to deliver Carrier Ethernet Services base on CE 2.0 standards.
+- Understand how to build networks to deliver Carrier Ethernet Services base on CECP 2.0 standards.

 - Design optimal applications of Carrier Ethernet for Service Provider markets